Design and Performance Studies of a Granular Thin HCAL-MuID Detector for the EIC Optimized for AI-Based Reconstruction: Performance

 \subsection{Timing Performance}

 Good timing performance of the scintillators is a driver for the design of the scintillator and its readout.
 The goal is a timing resolution around 100~ps.
 This timing resolution would help with two different objectives.
-First, it would enable one to determine the position of a shower on a scintillator strip with a precision of about 2~cm.
-This would be similar to the strip width and would therefore enable a simplication of the design from two layers of orthogonal strips to a single layer in each readout superlayer.
+First, it would enable the determination of the position of a shower on a scintillator strip with a precision of about 2 cm.
+This would be similar to the strip width and would therefore enable a simplification of the design from two layers of orthogonal strips to a single layer in each steel gap.
 The other objective is to enable time-of-flight measurements.
-If one assumes a more conservative time resolution of 150~ps to include contributions for the start time determination and a flight path of 1.8~m, the inner radius of the hKLM in the baseline design, a momentum resolution of about 15\% can be reached for $K_L$ mesons with a momentum of around 1.2 GeV, whereas the same resolution can be reached for neutrons at a momentum of 2.2 GeV.
+If one assumes a more conservative timing resolution of 150~ps, to include contributions for the start time determination, and a flight path of 1.8~m corresponding to the inner radius of the hKLM in the status quo design, a momentum resolution of about 15\% can be reached for $K_L$ mesons with a momentum of 1.2 GeV/$c$.
+The same resolution can be reached for neutrons at a momentum of 2.2 GeV/$c$.
 However, extracting a neutral particle momentum (and its energy) from the measured time of flight requires particle identification (PID).
-Use of a GNN similar to that discussed earlier for the energy measurements to extract a PID for neutral hadrons from the shower shape, leads to only relatively modest purities for neutrons as shown in Fig.~\ref{fig:pidROC}.
+Use of a GNN similar to that discussed earlier for the energy measurements to extract a PID for neutral hadrons from the shower shape leads to only relatively modest purities for neutrons as shown in Fig.~\ref{fig:pidROC}.
 This is an issue that we plan to address in future studies.
-One complication might be that sensing of the shower shape through a strip is not possible with the current setup, that records only the integrated charge.
-We plan to study detector configurations with alternating strip orientations and possibly some with superlayers that have strips in two orthogonal directions.
+One complication might be that differential sensing of the shower shape along a strip is not possible with the current setup that records only the integrated charge.
+We plan to study detector configurations with orthogonal strip orientations in different gaps and configurations where some gaps are instrumented with orthogonal scintillator strips.
 We are also performing R\&D to use waveform sampling to discern signals from close hits on the same scintillator.
 As shown in Fig.~\ref{fig:KLnRatio}, the a priori likelihood of finding a $K_L$ over a neutron is already larger by a factor of two to five.
 Therefore, a ToF measurement with a modest PID will already be helpful to constrain \textit{e.g.}, measured jet energies.
-As events containing neutrons are typically different from those containing $K_L$'s, due to baryon number and strangeness conservation, we expect that more foundational models, taking into account the response of multiple detector systems in an event, will lead to a better particle identification performance.
+As events containing neutrons are typically different from those containing $K_L$'s due to baryon number and strangeness conservation, we also expect that foundation models, taking into account the response of multiple detector systems in an event, will lead to a better particle identification performance.
 This is also an aspect we plan to address in the future.